Kong/kongponents/docs/components/pagination.md

 <KPagination :totalCount="1000" :pageSize="15" neighbors="2"/>
 ```

-### currentPage
+### Current Page
 Manually control the current page instead of using native handling.
+If using this prop you MUST keep it up-to-date using
+the `@pageChanged` event in order to remain reactive to clicking the prev, next, and specific page buttons.

 <Komponent :data="{ letters: ['a', 'b', 'c', 'd', 'e', 'f', 'g', 'h', 'i'], visibleLetters: ['d', 'e', 'f'], currPage: 2}" v-slot="{ data }">
   <div>